 - There was a broken connection on one of the resistors.
 We tested the resistor and then soldered it back into place.

 Still dead, so we started checking other components.

-Ultimately it turned out the diodes were bad.
-There are two zener diodes that act as voltage regulators, and they were bad.
-Replacements were .49 cents each.
+Ultimately it turned out the two zener diodes that act as voltage regulators were bad.
+Replacements were 49¢ each.
 Soldered back in, and the Chromegatrol operated properly.

 Don't buy the -037.
 You can't get the schematic, and if the two special ICs are dead, you probably can't replace them.